ahubb40/ahubb40.github.io/index.md

 applications to problems in computational biology, epidemiology, and precision medicine.

-__For details about ongoing projects, my students, and our software, consult my [lab website](https://hubbardgroup.github.io).__
+__For details about ongoing research projects and my students, please consult my [lab website](https://hubbardgroup.github.io).__

 ---